This website is in honor of our Sovereign Lord who graciously orchestrates the release of those who, without His gracious intervention,

 I also hope to demonstrate that God has a profound interest in the affairs of mankind as well as a divine sovereign plan for His created

 creatures that makes it possible for us to have great hope and joy in the final outcome of our mysterious existence.
-The reason I think

-this is so important is because unfortunately, I see too much secular, humanistic reasoning permeating and effecting even Christian
+Unfortunately, I see secular humanistic reasoning permeating and effecting even Christian churches in their theology and subsequent

-alone regarding the salvation process. (
+regarding the salvation process. (

 Romans 9:16)

+Church.
 Even though being

-from a spiritual dimension as a prerequisite for anyone to be
+dimension as a prerequisite for anyone to be

-willing to do so, beyond what is inherently natural or even
+willing to do so, beyond what is inherently natural or even possible for the

-unregenerate "natural man".
+unregenerate natural man.
 The problem is that an

-man" does not seek God, (
+unregenerate natural man does not seek God, (

-and considers such matters as foolishness! (
+3:11) and considers such matters as foolishness! (

-1 Corinthians
+1

-2:14) True love for God and the
+Corinthians 2:14) True love for God and the

-willingness and capacity to practice true spiritual righteousness is not a
+willingness and capacity to practice true spiritual righteousness

-natural attribute of the default fallen human condition and nature.
+is not a natural attribute of the default fallen human condition and nature.
 We are all inherently governed by the

 at birth! (